bbc/bbc-a11y/CONTRIBUTING.md

 You should see red if anything fails.
 If all tests pass, you are ready to start hacking!
 If not, please get in touch and we'll help you figure it out.

+## Process

+The basic process for contributing code is as follows:

+1. Clone the [Github repo](https://github.com/bbc/bbc-a11y) to your machine.
+2. Familiarise yourself with the [issues](https://github.com/bbc/bbc-a11y) that have already been raised via Github.
+3. If you wish to raise an issue via Github, please do so after checking through existing issues.
+4. If you wish to work on an issue, please check that no one else is, then assign it to yourself.
+5. Create a suitably named branch to work in and commit to, that includes the issue number, eg. i36-focus-styles-test.
+6. If you think you have completed your solution, please submit a pull request for others to review.
+Do not merge the branch to master.

 ### Amending features